This is where you'll find instructions for installing Astro on the Google Cloud Platform (GCP).

 - (Optional) Your custom CIDR ranges for connecting to Astronomer's services.

-If you don't specify your organization's preferred configurations, Astronomer will create a Cluster in
+If you don't specify your organization's preferred configurations, Astronomer creates a cluster in

 - VPC Name/ID and region for peering with Astronomer.